Tryall: Discovery

 His challenge to the State Maritime Archaeology Act eventually led to enactment of Commonwealth legislation protecting wrecks around Australia.
 In 1983 Alan Robinson hanged himself in a Sydney prison while on trial on a charge of conspiring to murder his ex-wife.

-Led by maritime archaeologist Jeremy Green, divers from the Western Australian Maritime Museum followed up on an earlier Museum expedition under Harry Bingham and conducted a detailed examination of the wreck site in 1971.
+Led by maritime archaeologist Jeremy Green, divers from the WA Maritime Museum followed up on an earlier Museum expedition under Harry Bingham and conducted a detailed examination of the wreck site in 1971.
 This was effected subsequent to the receipt of substantial sponsorship from Michael Kailis of Gulf Fisheries.
 The wreck was found divided into two main sections separated by a sand gully.
 Heavy swell made conditions very difficult and they precluded a detailed inspection of the easternmost section of the site.

 While six cannon, and up to eight anchors of a type expected from the period and some small objects were recorded, no artefacts were found that allowed a positive identification of the site.
 While the number of anchors suggested a larger ship, the number of cannons pointed to a small vessel like Tryall; in the absence of definitive objects, to Green the evidence remained "equivocal" but he did conclude that the wreck was most likely Tryall.
 The consensus amongst maritime investigators is that it almost certainly is Tryall.
 The Museum's display in the Shipwreck Galleries at Fremantle houses a small number of recovered items, including a large iron cannon that was recovered on a later Museum expedition.
+In 2021,Trial wreck site was recorded in a 3D photogrammetric survey by Patrick Morrison of the Western Australian Museum, during the filming of the Disney+ television series Shipwreck Hunters Australia.